-Fennel and Grapefruit Salad is a light, crunchy and flavorful salad made with slices of fennel, red onions and black olives, topped with chunks of pink grapefruit.
-It’s dressed with a lemony vinaigrette to give it a wonderful twist of sweet and tart flavors with every bite.
+Fennel and Grapefruit Salad is a light, crunchy and flavorful salad loaded with slices of fennel, red onions, black olives and chunks of juicy pink grapefruit.
+It’s dressed with a tangy vinaigrette to give it a wonderful twist of sweet and tart flavors with every bite.

-Fennel is a common vegetable in most of Europe and is used in many recipes.
+- Fennel is a common vegetable in most of Europe and is used in many recipes, similar to this salad.

 Alone, fennel is very refreshing and it is a healthy vegetable.
-We also enjoy serving sliced fennel with a medley of raw vegetables and dips such as hummus.
+We also enjoy serving sliced fennel with a medley of raw vegetables and serve it with creamy dips such as hummus.

 HOW TO PREPARE FENNEL and GRAPEFRUIT SALAD:

-Cut crosswise into 1/4 inch or less.
-Cut fennel as thinly as possible.
-Toss into a mixing bowl.
+3. Then cut crosswise into 1/4 inch or less.
+Or use a mandolin to shave the fennel into thinly slices.
+Cut the fennel as thinly as possible.
+And toss into a mixing bowl.

 Serves 6 to 8